Tired of the beaten London track? Visit these places in the British capital for unique holiday memories on your next city trip!

 Whether it’s elegant jewellery from the Lord of the Rings series, an impressive chess board inspired by the Harry Potter movies, or some cute little plushies based on other famous movie characters, you can find it at The Noble Collection.

-For those who think the book is always better than the movie, there’s also a vast collection of cute bookshops to be found around the entire city.
+For those who think the book is always better than the movie, there’s a vast collection of cool bookshops in London…

 Skip the famous Waterstones, however, if you want to find a more original piece of literature.
 Daunt Books in the London borough of Marylebone, offers a vast collection of books that are hard to find in your mainstream bookshop.